codetower/es6-features/src/content.md

 ## Map
-Maps, also known as dictonaries.
+Maps, also known as dictionaries.

 ```javascript